oracle-livelabs/apex/bootcamp_crm/2-create-data-model-using-ai/2-create-data-model-using-ai.md

 ## Summary

+In this lab, you used Generative AI to create a complete CRM data model, including tables, constraints, indexes, triggers, and sample data.

+You experienced how Oracle APEX enables AI-assisted development to significantly reduce manual SQL effort while maintaining enterprise-grade structure and standards.

-You now know how to create a Data Model using AI.
-You may now **proceed to the next lab**.
+You may now proceed to the next lab.

 ## Acknowledgments